 The first public official to expose WPPSS wasteful cost overruns, Lysen is calling for renegotiation or invalidation of WPPSS contracts.
-His leadership inspired citizen control over utilities, prohibition of super fisherman and in real estate.
-He resides in Burien with his wife Toni and tankers on Puget Sound, campaign disclosure and the open meetings their five children.
+His leadership inspired citizen control over utilities, prohibition of super tankers on Puget Sound, campaign disclosure and the open meetings law.

-law.
 He co-sponsored the current initiative to remove the sales tax on food, and sponsored a Washington State Senate resolution for a bilateral and verifiable freeze of the nuclear arms race.
 As a result of Lysen's legislative investigation, a Federal Grand Jury is currently investigating the scandal involving our new ferries.
 Lysen has consistently supported working families and environmental protection.
 He favors retooling our economy and revitalizing our fishing and timber industries to increase productivity, put people back to work, lower inflation and again make America competitive in the industrialized world.
 Lysen calls for transferring monies from the massive nuclear arms build-up to programs in the domestic and private sectors including stabilizing the Social Security System.
 Internationally, Lysen maintains the U.S. should support only governments which follow human rights principles inherent in our Constitution.